-Solicitors that specialise in Conveyancing are usually members of the CQS – Conveyancing Quality Scheme.
-As they are professionals, they have to meet certain standards, which means that if they fail in their duty to provide that adequate service, you may need to enlist the help of a Professional Negligence solicitor.
+Solicitors specialising in Conveyancing are typically members of the CQS – Conveyancing Quality Scheme.
+This means that as professionals, they must meet certain standards, including a duty to provide competent service; and so if that duty is breached, you should enlist the help of a Professional Negligence solicitor for advice.

 There are many issues that may arise in conveyancing that could potentially give you reason to make a claim, some of which are listed below:

-Time is of the essence with all legal matters, as strict time limits often apply on how long you have to begin your claim after negligence has occurred.
-Get in touch with our experts today by visiting our website, phoning or visiting our offices for a free no obligation consultation.
+Time is of the essence with your compensation claim; strict time limits apply from the date of your accident (or awareness of the damage caused to you), to when your claim is lodged with the court.
+Get in touch with our experts today by visiting our website, phoning, or visiting our offices for a free no obligation consultation.